sara-nl/singularity-course/singularity_install_linux.md

 # **A. Installation on CentOS verion 7.5 (2018-11-01)**

+Before installing the Development tools, it may be advisable to run the yum clean all command.
+This will clear the yum cache and force it to reread any changed configuration files.

 Please use a bash terminal.

+        $ sudo yum clean all
         $ sudo yum groupinstall "Development Tools"
         $ sudo yum install -y xorg-x11-server-Xorg xorg-x11-xauth xorg-x11-apps
         $ sudo yum install libarchive-devel